-The Bribery Act, (2010), took effect from 1 July 2011 and created a new "corporate" offence for "commercial" organisations that fail to prevent people associated with them from committing bribery.
-By showing it has adequate procedures in place to minimise the risk of bribery being committed, an organisation can defend itself against prosecution should an act of bribery take place.
-There is no need to put prevention procedures in place if there is no risk of bribery occurring in the organisation.
+The Bribery Act, (2010), took effect from 1st July 2011 and created a new "corporate" offence for "commercial" organisations who fail to prevent persons associated with them from committing bribery.
+Where however a commercial organisation can show that it has adequate procedures in place to minimise the risk of an act of bribery being committed it will be able to put forward a defence to avoid prosecution, should a person associated with the organisation commit an act of bribery.
+There is no need to put bribery prevention procedures in place if there is no risk of bribery occurring in the organisation.